top of page

 7. Other miscellaneous fees

-We've also written some state-specific closing cost guides for prospective buyers in California, Connecticut, Oklahoma, Utah, Massachusetts, Wisconsin, Illinois, Oregon, Ohio, Louisiana, Pennsylvania, Texas, North Carolina, New Jersey, Florida, Virginia, Georgia, and Minnesota.
+We've also written some state-specific closing cost guides for prospective buyers in Connecticut, Oklahoma, Utah, Massachusetts, Wisconsin, Illinois, Oregon, Ohio, Louisiana, Pennsylvania, North Carolina, New Jersey, Virginia, and Minnesota.

 • Utilizing a money market account or special higher-yielding savings account (we recommend CIT Bank for these purposes)